 - Rub the duck inside and out with the salt then place it on a cooling rack over a pan.

-- Mix the boiling water and honey then slowly pour over the duck, letting the water drain away.
-Note: Don’t put the duck into the boiling water.
+- Mix the boiling water and honey, then slowly pour over the duck, allowing the water to drain away.
+Note: Donβt put the duck into the boiling water.

-- Light the charcoals below the rotisserie to create heat about 400 degrees F (205 degrees C).
-It is likely the heat will be much more than this, so adjust the cooking height as needed as the meat is rotating.
+- Light the charcoals below the rotisserie to create heat of about 400 degrees F (205 degrees C).
+The heat will likely be much higher than this, so adjust the cooking height as needed as the meat rotates.

 Chinese Five-Spice Glaze

 - With the duck still turning, brush with the glaze and allow it to set (it will become less runny and more glossy).
-Repeat a few times over about 10 minutes until you get the color and finish that is desired.
+Repeat this process a few times over about 10 minutes, until you achieve the desired color and finish.

-- Remove the spit of the rotisserie, and then take the duck off the spit.
+- Remove the spit from the rotisserie and slide the duck from the spit.
 Let rest for 5 minutes.

 - Cut the duck into serving portions and eat while still hot.